matteomancini/myelin-meta-analysis/README.md

 ## Execute the notebook locally

+Python (3.7), Jupyter, R (3.6) and the R package [metafor](http://www.metafor-project.org) are required to run the notebook.
+The mixed-effect model is fitted using metafor through the package [rpy2](https://rpy2.github.io).

-The required packages can be installed using pip:
+The required Python packages can be installed using pip:

 ```
 pip install -r requirements.txt